Tech-at-DU/Hoppy-Bunny-SpriteKit-Swift3-V2/P2-Setup-Gameplay/readme.md

----
-title: Set up the Game Scene
+# Set up the Game Scene
-slug: setup-gameplay
----

 Let's get started setting up the main game scene, SpritKit Scene Editor is a powerful Xcode tool that lets you rapidly layout the scene.